 Supporters of the measure emphasized the urgent need for alternative mental health treatments, especially for veterans and others battling PTSD.
 State Rep. John Wills (R), a military veteran who championed the bill, cited research from the Johns Hopkins Center for Psychedelic and Consciousness Research, pointing to psilocybin’s impressive outcomes for PTSD patients.

 The move also aligns with broader scientific trends.
-A recent study published in the Annals of Internal Medicine found growing public support for the use of psilocybin in mental health treatment.
+Recent research on the psychedelic future of PTSD treatment shows growing scientific consensus on therapeutic potential.
 Although psilocybin is not yet FDA-approved, clinical trials continue to show its potential for treating depression, substance use disorders, and PTSD with remarkable efficacy.

 How Psilocybin Could Help PTSD, Depression, and Addiction